ellysh/video-game-bots/InGameBots/process-memory-access.md

 Now we will consider methods to access TEB segments of threads from another process.

-First approach to get TEB segment's base address relies on assumption that base addresses of TEB segments are the same for all processes.
+First approach to get TEB segment's base address relies on assumption that base addresses of TEB segments are the same for all processes in OS.
 We should get a base addresses of TEB segments for a current process and than read memory at the same base addresses from another process.
 There is a code of [`TebPebMirror.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProcessMemoryAccess/TebPebMirror.cpp) application that implements this algorithm:
 ```C++
 #include <windows.h>
 #include <winternl.h>